Primary Montessori (Daffodils) Class

 Ages 3 – 6 years

-The primary class serves students between the ages of three and six years old.
+The Preschool or Childcare serves students between the ages of three and six years old.
 The classroom, under the guidance and supervision of a certified Montessori teacher, offers limitless learning opportunities catering to children with all types of interests and abilities.

 “If teaching is to be effective with young children, it must assist them to advance on the way to independence.
 It must initiate them into those kinds of activities which they can perform themselves and which keep them from being a burden to others because of their inabilities.
 We must help them to learn how to walk without assistance, to run, to go up and down stairs, to pick up fallen objects, to dress and undress, to wash themselves, to express their needs in a way that is clearly understood, and to attempt to satisfy their desires through their own efforts.
 All this is part of an education for independence.”
 Maria Montessori (The Discovery of the Child)